iamrob-nl/VectorGauge/README.md

 This Mendix widget shows a gauge with a value between a configured minimum and maximum.

-The gauge itself is a (responsive) SVG object, manipulated by using the Snap.svg library (v0.4.2).
+The gauge itself is a (responsive) SVG object, manipulated with the use of Javascript and the Velocity.js library for animations.

 This project is build upon the Mendix widget boilerplate and contains a Mendix testproject with implementations.

 ## Configurable